The implications of Brexit for financial services organisations

 The new Brexit reality...

 All businesses operating in the financial services industry need to evaluate the implications of the decision on their business and future strategy.
-Perhaps more urgently, as the shockwaves of the decision are being felt across UK and EU financial markets, the impact on capital and liquidity needs to be quickly addressed.
+The decision to leave the EU are being felt across UK and EU financial markets, the impact on capital and liquidity needs to be addressed.

 Brexit in the short term